kiriDevs/kirivim/README.md

 This is current Neovim configuration, written in lua, using lazy.nvim.

+> [!NOTE]
-**Note:** This is my first configuration written in Lua; you might notice this in code quality / style.
+> This is my first configuration written in Lua; you might notice this in code
+> quality / style.

 ## Key Points